arunpraba/reactjs.org/src/content/reference/react-dom/createPortal.md

 ### Rendering to a different part of the DOM {/*rendering-to-a-different-part-of-the-dom*/}

 *Portals* let your components render some of their children into a different place in the DOM.
-This lets a part of your component "escape" from whatever containers it may be in.
+This enables a part of your component "escape" from whatever containers it may be in.
 For example, a component can display a modal dialog or a tooltip that appears above and outside of the rest of the page.

 To create a portal, render the result of `createPortal` with <CodeStep step={1}>some JSX</CodeStep> and the <CodeStep step={2}>DOM node where it should go</CodeStep>: